alqurri/rwkv/README.md

 ## 3. Environment

 - Please prepare an environment with python=3.7, and then use the command "pip install -r requirements.txt" for the dependencies.
-- Download [Vision-RWKV](https://github.com/OpenGVLab/Vision-RWKV)and place ./vrwkv/cuda/wkv_op.cpp and ./vrwkv/cuda/wkv_cuda.cu in the same directory.
+- Download [Vision-RWKV](https://github.com/OpenGVLab/Vision-RWKV) and place ./vrwkv/cuda/wkv_op.cpp and ./vrwkv/cuda/wkv_cuda.cu in the same directory.

 ## 4. Train/Test